-“In order to create harmonious relationships with people of diverse races, ethnicities, and cultures, children must be able to form friendship bonds with others and care about forming those relationships.
-Likewise, kindergarteners are at an age when they are becoming increasingly sympathetic and better able to understand others’ minds and emotions,” said co-authors Janet E. Foster, Tonja L. Root and Seungyoun Lee, Teaching Young Children about the Civil Rights Movement: Applying Effective & Developmentally Appropriate Strategies.
+“In order to create harmonious relationships with people of diverse races, ethnicities and cultures, children must be able to form friendship bonds with others and care about forming those relationships.
+Likewise, kindergarteners are at an age when they are becoming increasingly sympathetic and better able to understand others’ minds and emotions,” said co-authors Janet E. Foster, Tonja L. Root, and Seungyoun Lee, Teaching Young Children about the Civil Rights Movement: Applying Effective & Developmentally Appropriate Strategies.

 Below are the top five activity websites to help young children have fun, early learning experiences on Dr. Martin Luther King Jr.’s birthday.

-- The National Association for the Education of Young Children, a professional organization that promotes high-quality early learning for children birth through age 8, connects social justice activities to young children’s own experiences.
+- The National Association for the Education of Young Children, a professional organization that promotes high-quality early learning for children from birth through age 8, connects social justice activities to young children’s own experiences.

-- Pre-K Pages, a website developed by Vanessa Levin, an early childhood teacher, consultant, and author, has gathered a collection of ideas that focus on King’s legacy.
+- Pre-K Pages, a website developed by Vanessa Levin, an early childhood teacher, consultant and author, has gathered a collection of ideas that focus on King’s legacy.